Leveraged income, not passive income

 - Sell to your warm audience first.
 Do not wait for reach.
 Take it to the people who already trust you.
 See how to sell to a small, warm audience.

 - Plan for upkeep, not perfection.
 Budget a little time each month to answer questions and refresh the material.
-That is the leveraged part working as designed, not a sign you did it wrong.
+That is the model working as designed, not a sign you did it wrong.

 Frequently asked questions